Kim Kardashian’s Met Gala Dress Alarmed Conservators. Turns Out, They Were Right

 Advertisement

-“There are rules that dictate that once a garment is in a museum, it can’t be worn again,” Beltrán-Rubio says, adding that textiles — which are often stored in controlled environments with customized lighting and humidity levels — are very delicate, causing them to chemically react to a body’s odor, texture, and sweat.
+“There are rules that dictate that once a garment is in a museum, it can’t be worn again,” Beltrán-Rubio says, adding that textiles — which are often stored in controlled environments with customised lighting and humidity levels — are very delicate, causing them to chemically react to a body’s odour, texture, and sweat.
 “This is how clothes eventually wear out.”

 While most museums and conservators would not allow for a dress of historical significance like Monroe’s to be worn outside of a controlled environment, Scaturro says that there are instances where conservators must consider taking costumes out of an archive, specifically when it comes to objects taken from other cultures and communities.
 “We aim to do no harm to our material objects, but we also aim to do no harm to the stakeholders of those objects… We do facilitate the wearing of clothing when a stakeholder is appropriate,” she says.
 “This is a really important point when we start discussing and working with garments that are held in museum collections that belong to originating source communities and were stolen from them.”